 - Threads and Pins

-Thanks to Monica Pare for this great project.
+Thanks to Pattern Poole TV for this great project.
 You can get step-by-step instructions here…

 If you liked this project, you might also like to view T-Shirt Canvas Art: 5 Easy Steps!